jonnonz1/nz-statute-book/acts/public/2010/hazardous-substances-and-new-organisms-amendment-act-2010.md

   (a) must be dealt with as if this Act had not been enacted, if they were incurred before the commencement of this Act; or (b) may be recovered in accordance with the principal Act as amended by this Act, if they were incurred on or after the commencement of this Act, regardless of when the enforcement to which the costs relate occurred.

-### 38 Transitional provision for laying information
+### 38 Transitional provision for filing charging document
-(1) Subsection (2) applies to an information in respect of an offence against the principal Act that relates to a hazardous substance.
+(1) Subsection (2) applies to a charge in respect of an offence against the principal Act that relates to a hazardous substance.
-(2) The information must be laid—
+(2) The charging document must be filed—
   (a) as if this Act had not been enacted, if the incident, situation, or set of circumstances to which the offence relates occurred before the commencement of this Act; or
   (b) in accordance with the principal Act as amended by this Act in all other cases.
-(3) Subsection (4) applies to an information in respect of an offence against the principal Act that relates to a new organism.
+(3) Subsection (4) applies to a charge in respect of an offence against the principal Act that relates to a new organism.
-(4) The information must be laid—
+(4) The charging document must be filed—
-  (a) as if this Act had not been enacted, if the matter of the information arose before the commencement of this Act; or (b) in accordance with the principal Act as amended by this Act in all other cases.
+  (a) as if this Act had not been enacted, if the offence was committed before the commencement of this Act; or (b) in accordance with the principal Act as amended by this Act in all other cases.